Skip to main content

 Students who might be interested in a career in physical therapy but who don't want to pursue graduate studies may explore opportunities as physical therapist assistants.
 These people work directly with patients under the supervision of a physical therapist.
 A two-year degree from an accredited institution is required to be eligible to sit for the licensure examination; several colleges in Utah offer this degree.
 Interested students may obtain additional information by accessing the American Physical Therapy Association website.

-APTA represents more than 66,000 Physical Therapists, Physical Therapist Assistants, and Physical Therapy students throughout the United States.
+APTA represents Physical Therapists, Physical Therapist Assistants, and Physical Therapy students throughout the United States.
 Among the Association's objectives are enhancement of Physical Therapy education, practice, and research; accreditation of Physical Therapy education programs; communication with members; improvement of minority participation and representation in the profession; quality assurance; professional development and continuing education; interaction with government agencies and legislative bodies; attention to reimbursement issues; and development and implementation of public awareness programs.

 A doctoral degree allows the student to obtain a broad background in the liberal arts and provides time for students to integrate the significant amount of material included in a Physical Therapy curriculum.
 Also, for those who currently possess a bachelor's degree in another area, it is a logical choice to progress to a doctoral degree.
 Over the years, the volume of scientific technology and literature included in Physical Therapist education programs has grown well beyond what can be reasonably included in a baccalaureate degree program.
 APTA believes that a doctoral program more adequately prepares the graduate to meet the expectations of the profession and the health care needs of society.